 The cost of the procedure vary significantly from one case to another.

-Vadim Bakhtov, who represents one of the biggest Russian clinics offering reproductive health care for women, lists the following expenses necessary to hire a surrogate mother:
+Vadim Bakhtov, who represents one of the largest Russian clinics offering reproductive health care for women, lists the following expenses required to hire a surrogate mother:

 - Payment to the potential mother is around 600 thousand rubles (USD $9,410).